PixelDavon/milk-gang-plugin/README.md

 # Info
 Hello there pepol.
 This plugin was from a youtube tutorial where i made another shit on it, it was the explode, and cow command, /explode just explodes at player's location and /cow summons cow at player's location too, the explode can break blocks so becareful with it, don't wanna ruin someone's world :)

+i know im a dumb programmer cuz im new to java and everything i just started today and got my first plugin worked!11!1!!

 # Effects
 You can change the effects and stuff in source code but for now, there is: